Last Updated on October 4, 2023 by Karl Thompson

 - The Medicalisation of childbirth and early childcare – Rather than high infant mortality rates, the NHS now provides comprehensive maternity and early childcare to mothers and children.

-- Children now have more money spent on them than ever – a range of specialist products and services have emerged and increased which are specifically aimed at children and child development.
-Link in money here.
+- Parents spend more money on children than ever – a range of specialist products and services have emerged and increased which are specifically aimed at children and child development.

 - Parents now spend more time with their children, actively engaged with ‘parenting’.